 Ingredients You’ll Need

-- Unagi: Traditional unagi sushi contains grilled BBQ unagi (eel), a cooked fish flavored with teriyaki sauce or unagi sauce.
+• Unagi: Traditional unagi sushi contains grilled BBQ unagi (eel), a cooked fish flavored with teriyaki sauce or unagi sauce.
 It’s available in the frozen section at local Japanese grocery stores, or you can order canned unagi online from Amazon.

-- Cucumber or Avocado: You can add cucumber strips or avocado slices to your roll.
+• Cucumber or Avocado: You can add cucumber strips or avocado slices to your roll.
 I also added some green onions for extra flavor.

-- Sushi Rice: Use Japanese short-grain rice for the best result.
+• Sushi Rice: Use Japanese short-grain rice for the best result.

-- Sushi Vinegar: For seasoning the rice and adding more flavor to the dish.
+• Sushi Vinegar: For seasoning the rice and adding more flavor to the dish.
 If you don’t have sushi vinegar, you can mix rice vinegar, sugar, and salt as a replacement.

-- Nori Seaweed Sheet: Look for seaweed sheets with a black color with a slightly green hue.
+• Nori Seaweed Sheet: Look for seaweed sheets with a black color with a slightly green hue.

-- Unagi Sauce: It’s optional, but it’ll take your unagi roll to the next level.
+• Unagi Sauce: It’s optional, but it’ll take your unagi roll to the next level.
 Buy it at a Japanese grocery store, or order it online.

-- Sesame Seeds: You can use black, white, or a combination of white and black sesame seeds.
+• Sesame Seeds: You can use black, white, or a combination of white and black sesame seeds.
 I recommend toasting them in a frying pan for 5 minutes, and it’ll add a wonderful nutty flavor and aroma to your rolls.

 You’ll also need a sushi rolling bamboo mat for easy rolling.

-How To Make Unagi Eel Sushi
+How to make Unagi Eel Sushi

-Step 1: Cook Sushi Rice
+Cook Sushi rice

 A great sushi roll starts with good sushi rice, which will stay fluffy even after it’s tightly rolled.
 So use high-quality short-grain rice for sushi rolls.
 I recommend using less water than cooking regular rice.
 The best water to rice ratio is 1:1 (or use 1.2:1 if you prefer softer rice).
 Once cooked, transfer the hot rice to a large bowl and let it cool down slightly.
 When it’s still very warm, stir in the sushi vinegar (the mixture of rice vinegar, sugar, and salt).

-Step 2: Prepare Unagi
+Prepare Unagi

 Take the unagi from the package and bake at 360F for 10-12 minutes or according to the package instruction.
 Then cut it into 1/2 inch strips.

-Step 3: Make The Unagi Roll
+Make the Unagi Roll

 For this recipe, the rice is on the outside, covering the nori and fillings.